rotundasoftware/backbone-courier/README.md

 Easily bubble events ("messages") up your view hierarchy in your [Backbone.js](http://backbonejs.org/) applications.

 ## Benefits
-* Provides an easy to use message path through which views can communicate up and down your view hierarchy.
+* Provides an easy to use message path through which views can communicate up (and down) your view hierarchy.
 * Is designed to promote encapsulation of concerns, and does not rely on the use of application globals.
 * Makes it easy to modify messages as appropriate for larger contexts as they bubble up your view hierarchy.
 * Takes advantage of existing DOM tree to automatically infer view hierarchy structure (by default).
 * Allows child views to call specific functions on their parent views that return values, without explicit dependencies.
 * Provides option to enumerate the exact messages that are allowed to be emitted by each view.
 * Does not use event binding or explicit references so there is no cleanup necessary when views are removed.
+* Fits together with the [Backbone.Subviews](https://github.com/dgbeck/backbone.subviews) view mixin so parents can easily respond to messages from particular children.

 ## How it works